LightBoy01/ai-job-spot/src/job-descriptions/bac570095274df0ca58c12a82b6c8c62664c8d05da1dda3177fbeb45b34564ac-gla-wa-hagen-gmbh-and-co-kg-werkstoffprufer-zfp-rissprufer-mwd-mit-mt1-ab-1800-2200-euro-std.md

   It's a role that demands intense focus and precision, where your keen judgment directly upholds the client's reputation for reliability and safety.
 ---
+### Description\
-### Description\\nStart your career with **Gla-Wa** and leverage the benefits of temporary employment to advance your professional path!
+Start your career with **Gla-Wa** and leverage the benefits of temporary employment to advance your professional path!
 Gla-Wa GmbH is a modern and reliable HR service provider that connects qualified employees with renowned companies.
-At Gla-Wa, you are our focus: we want you to bring your strengths, gain new experiences, and develop genuine professional perspectives.\\n\\nFor our client in Hagen, we are looking for a Rissprüfer (m/w/d) for forged parts with MT1 qualification.\\n\\n### Responsibilities\\n*   Conduct magnetic particle crack testing (MT, Level 1) on forged parts.\\n*   Prepare, mark, and test workpieces thoroughly.\\n*   Perform visual inspections and meticulously document all test results.\\n*   Operate and maintain testing equipment and MT systems.\\n*   Ensure strict adherence to all quality and safety regulations.\\n\\n### Qualifications\\n*   Possess a valid MT1 certificate (Magnetic Particle Testing Level 1).\\n*   Experience in materials testing or quality assurance is desirable.\\n*   Knowledge of forged parts or metal processing procedures is advantageous.\\n*   Demonstrate a careful, reliable, and quality-conscious working approach.\\n*   Willingness to work in a shift model.\\n*   Be a team player with a strong sense of responsibility.\\n*   Professional experience in Non-Destructive Testing (NDT) or general materials testing.\\n\\n### Author's Take\\nThis is an excellent opportunity for a certified MT1 Rissprüfer seeking a stable and supportive work environment.
+At Gla-Wa, you are our focus: we want you to bring your strengths, gain new experiences, and develop genuine professional perspectives.\
+\
+For our client in Hagen, we are looking for a Rissprüfer (m/w/d) for forged parts with MT1 qualification.\
+\
+### Responsibilities\
+*   Conduct magnetic particle crack testing (MT, Level 1) on forged parts.\
+*   Prepare, mark, and test workpieces thoroughly.\
+*   Perform visual inspections and meticulously document all test results.\
+*   Operate and maintain testing equipment and MT systems.\
+*   Ensure strict adherence to all quality and safety regulations.\
+\
+### Qualifications\
+*   Possess a valid MT1 certificate (Magnetic Particle Testing Level 1).\
+*   Experience in materials testing or quality assurance is desirable.\
+*   Knowledge of forged parts or metal processing procedures is advantageous.\
+*   Demonstrate a careful, reliable, and quality-conscious working approach.\
+*   Willingness to work in a shift model.\
+*   Be a team player with a strong sense of responsibility.\
+*   Professional experience in Non-Destructive Testing (NDT) or general materials testing.\
+\
+### Author's Take\
+This is an excellent opportunity for a certified MT1 Rissprüfer seeking a stable and supportive work environment.
 Gla-Wa GmbH acts as a strong partner, offering not just a competitive hourly wage starting at €18.00, but also comprehensive social benefits, including holiday and Christmas bonuses, and personalized support.
 The role provides a valuable chance to work with a renowned regional client in Hagen, with clear prospects for long-term employment and potential direct takeover, making it an ideal stepping stone for career growth in quality assurance and materials testing.